Back to Blog

 Each laundromat trip takes 1 to 2 hours.
 You have to load machines, wait for cycles, move clothes to the dryer, fold, and drive home.
 Two trips per week means 8 to 16 hours per month sitting in a laundromat.

 That is 2 to 4 full workdays every month.
 For a family with jobs and kids, those hours have real value.
-You could be working, cooking, or spending time at Snow Canyon instead.
+You could be working, cooking, or actually enjoying your weekend instead.

 Wear on Your Clothes